Yoshihiko Umakoshi

-Yoshihiko Umakoshi (馬越嘉彦, Umakoshi Yoshihiko) is a Japanese animator and character designer.
+Yoshihiko Umakoshi (馬越 嘉彦, Umakoshi Yoshihiko) is a Japanese animator and character designer.
 In 1994, he was put in charge of character designs for the first time with Marmalade Boy.
 Since then, he has done character designs for many series, such as HeartCatch PreCure!, Ojamajo Doremi, and My Hero Academia.

 Biography

 Yoshihiko Umakoshi was born in Hakata, Ehime in 1968.
 Umakoshi debuted as a character designer in 1994 with Marmalade Boy.
 In 2011, due to his work on HeartCatch PreCure!, he won the award for best character designer at the 2011 Tokyo Anime Award.

 Starting in 2016, Umakoshi created the character designs for the anime adaptation of My Hero Academia.
-He also provided the character designs for the three anime films based on the series.
+He also provided the character designs for the four anime films based on the series.
 The series has received praise, with Paste ranking the adaptation among the top 40 anime of all time.
 Polygon, Crunchyroll, and IGN also named the adaptation as one of the best anime of the 2010s.
 At the Crunchyroll Anime Awards, the adaptation was nominated for anime of the year in 2016 and the film My Hero Academia: Two Heroes won the award for best film in 2018.
 In 2020, Umakoshi did the character designs for Looking for Magical Doremi, which won the Mainichi Film Award for Best Animation Film.